O-Mutt/o-mutt.github.io/_posts/2014/2014-11-23-google_api_calendar_v3.md

 So here is the code that I have come up with that has worked pretty well for me.
 It is very similar to zend.

-First we setup our google client from the client implementation on [Google Api PHP Client](<"https://github.com/google/google-api-php-client">), you will need the client in your application somewhere and will need to require the AutoLoad.php in order to use it.
+First we setup our google client from the client implementation on <a href="https://github.com/google/google-api-php-client">Google Api PHP Client</a>, you will need the client in your application somewhere and will need to require the AutoLoad.php in order to use it.
 (Not shown below)

 ## Code it out